exodrifter/website/content/notes/godot-gdshader-pausing.md

 title: GDShader doesn't pause
 aliases:
 - GDShader doesn't pause
+tags:
+- godot
 ---

 # GDShader doesn't pause

-In [Godot](../notes/godot.md) 4.0, [shaders](godot-gdshader.md) don't pause when the tree is paused as the time parameter continues to increase while the game is paused.
+In Godot 4.0, shaders don't pause when the tree is paused as the time parameter continues to increase while the game is paused.

-Unfortunately, it doesn't appear like the [Godot](godot.md) maintainers will fix this for 4.0, because they believe the canonical solution for this should be to add a new global uniform to the project that takes whether or not the tree is paused into account for use in a shader.
+Unfortunately, it doesn't appear like the Godot maintainers will fix this for 4.0, because they believe the canonical solution for this should be to add a new global uniform to the project that takes whether or not the tree is paused into account for use in a shader.

 A potential workaround looks like this: